-With the support of the Added Velocity Fund and in collaboration with Mural Arts Education and artist Michael Konrad, we spend worked on a 6 week summer program with Philadelphia-based students.
-We shared activities and creative experiences to reflect about light, public space and their own role in creating places for the community.
+With the support of the Added Velocity Fund and in collaboration with Mural Arts Education and artist Michael Konrad, we we worked on a 6 week summer program with Philadelphia-based students.
+We shared activities and creative experiences and reflect on light, public space and their role in creating places for the community.
 We worked together to enact change in a neighborhood through a long term installation in an underused and unsafe public corridor.

 More than half of Philadelphia residents do not feel safe in their neighborhoods at night.
 People prefer staying at home, emptying the streets and creating a favorable environment for crime.

 To improve this reality we worked with young people in Philadelphia to activate a public space that is impassable at night due to insecurity.
 These young people were participants in Mural Arts' summer arts and education program.